sizikov-team/curl/docs/HTTPSRR.md

 ## Options

-Because curl is a lowlevel transfer tool for which users sometimes want detailed control, we need to offer options to control HTTPS RR use.
+Because curl is a low level transfer tool for which users sometimes want detailed control, we need to offer options to control HTTPS RR use.